 You don’t have to use every step if you find some don’t work for you, but try them out and see how these approaches fit into your own transcribing workout.

 - Sing the transcription along with the recording.

 - Sing the solo, line by line is fine, while you comp the chords on guitar.

 - Sing one line at a time, and find the notes on the fretboard from your voice.

 - Play one line at a time along with the recording to check your work.

-- When you have one chorus, work it with the recording to ensure you are playing the articulation, phrasing, and picking correctly.
+- When you have one chorus, work it with the recording to ensure you are playing it correctly.

 - Finish the transcription in the same manner from here.

 If you find that listening to the solo and playing it works for you, by all means go for it.

 But, if you’re looking for a new way to transcribe, or have trouble transcribing, then use these steps as they can make learning any transcription much easier for you.